 An Explanation of IRS Form 5498—What Is It and Why Did You Receive It?

-The Information That's Reported
+Specific Information That's Reported on Each Form 5498

-You should receive a Form 5498 for each type of account you have – traditional IRA, Roth IRA, SEP IRA and others – at each financial institution.
-If you have a SEP IRA and a Roth IRA at the same bank, that bank will issue you one Form 5498 for each account, but financial institutions will group all accounts of the same type into one Form 5498.
+But financial institutions will group all accounts of the same type into one Form 5498.
 For example, all Roth IRAs at a particular bank will be reported on one form.

 Three Kinds of Forms 5498

-- Form 5498-SA reports information about health savings accounts (HSAs).
+Form 5498-SA reports information about health savings accounts (HSAs).

-- Form 5498-ESA reports information about Coverdell Education Savings Accounts.
+Form 5498-ESA reports information about Coverdell Education Savings Accounts.

-When You Will You Receive Form 5498
+When Will You Receive Form 5498?

 Form 5498 is sent out by Jan.
-31 to IRA account holders who must take required minimum distributions.
+31 to IRA account holders who must take required minimum distributions the next year.
 Box 11 will be checked if you'll reach age 70 1/2 during the current year.
 This box serves as a reminder that you should begin taking RMDs no later than April 1 of the year following the one in which you turn 70 1/2.
 Otherwise, if you do not have to begin taking RMDs, the institution has until May 31 to send you your form.

 Form 5498 must also be filed with the IRS by May 31.
 Contributions for the previous tax year made up until April 15 are included on Form 5498 for traditional and Roth IRA accounts, so many IRA account holders receive won't receive this information until May, but you should certainly have it in your own records.